Sound and data parameters

 Dimensions of data that can be converted to sound

-• Mapping function / data selection Which variables of the data set are getting converted to sound?
+• Mapping function / data selection table Which variables of the data set are getting converted to sound?

-• Polarity What is the direction of relationship between your data values and audio parameters?
+• Polarity plus-minus What is the direction of relationship between your data values and audio parameters?
 (For example, are larger numbers matched with higher pitch/volume?
 Or it is vice versa?)

-• Range The span of audio values to which the data is transferred, such as a range of musical notes or volume.
+• Range person-hiking The span of audio values to which the data is transferred, such as a range of musical notes or volume.

 Audio Choices